cunningham-lab/igr/README.md

 information about the folder of interest in the (General Information section).

 ### Requirements
-Briefly, the requirements for the project are Python >= 3.6 (since we use printing syntax only available after 3.6) and to pip install the the packages needed (which will fetch all the dependencies as well).
-Make sure that you have the latest `pip` version (else it will not find TensorFlow 2).
+Briefly, the requirements for the project are Python >= 3.6 and to pip install the the packages needed (which will fetch all the dependencies as well).
+Make sure that you have the latest `pip` version.
 This repo was develop using TensorFlow 2.0.1, but it runs for 2.1.0 as well.
-The only package that requires a specific version is TensorFlow Datasets 1.3.0 since the features in CelebA changed.
+The only package that requires a specific version is TensorFlow Probability.
 Moreover, we also added a Singularity definition file `igr_singularity.def` if you want to create an image to run the project in a HPC cluster (it will only require that the host has the 10.0 CUDA drivers available).
-In summary you could run the following in you terminal to ensure that the installation works (after adding the repo to your `$PYTHONPATH` `export PYTHONPATH=$PYTHONPATH:"path/to/igr"`)
+In summary you could run the following in you terminal to ensure that the installation works (after adding the repo to your
+`$PYTHONPATH`
+`export PYTHONPATH=$PYTHONPATH:"path/to/igr"`)
 ```
 python3 -m pip install --update pip
 python3 -m pip install -r requirements.txt
 cd ./igr/
 mkdir Log
-python3 vae_experiments/mnist_vae.py
+python3 vae_experiments/experiments_grid.py
 ```
 from wherever you cloned the repo.
 It should successfully run an experiment with an small sample that should take 5 - 10 seconds.